 - The Seventh Sister hunts Ezra and Sabine in her debut appearance, then tortures Ezra and threatens to mutilate him if he doesn't give her information about Ahsoka Tano.
 Later, she relishes the thought of slowly torturing both Ezra and Sabine to death.

 - When Ezra and Sabine accidentally run into the Fifth Brother, he simply ignites his lightsaber and gives them a Slasher Smile.
+He also indicates a willingness to slit Sabine's throat with his lightsaber unless Ezra fakes a distress call to lure in Kanan and Ashoka.

 - The Eighth Brother was definitely going to cut Ezra's fingers off to take the holocron, child or not.